Xunnamius/black-flag/README.md

 `npx -p @black-flag/demo myctl --help` (also supports `DEBUG` environment variable).
 Or check out the [step-by-step getting started guide][25] below!

+If you want to see an example of a fairly complex CLI built on Black Flag that implements global options, custom rich logging and error output, and support for configuration files, check out [my personal CLI tool][26].

 ## Install

 ```shell